 Registration of a student organization does not imply control of, support for or agreement with the organization's purposes, goals or philosophy.
 Participation in student organizations is voluntary.

 For official university rules and regulations consult the Student Conduct Code, university policy statements and permanent memoranda.
 Information included is subject to change.
 Student organizations should consult the university website for updates on policies and procedures, and always consult with the appropriate university personnel when clarification is needed.

 A group of 10 or more currently enrolled students may form a registered student organization by following these steps:

 - Complete a registration form

 - Secure a full-time faculty/professional staff advisor

-- Develop a constitution and bylaws to govern the organization and ensure an electronic version is on file with the director of student activities
+- Develop a constitution and bylaws to govern the organization and ensure a version is on file with the director of student activities & recreational sports

 - Limit group membership to students, faculty and staff at LSUS